for Veterans and the Public

 How diet affects the liver

-A bad diet sometimes can lead to liver problems.
+A poor diet sometimes can lead to liver problems.
 If your diet provides too many calories, you will gain weight.
 Being overweight is linked to the buildup of fat in the liver, called "fatty liver."
 Over many years, having a fatty liver when you already have hepatitis C will make it more likely to develop cirrhosis.
-Being overweight and having a fatty liver also have been shown to make it less likely that hepatitis C will successfully be cleared with interferon and ribavirin.

 A good diet, by contrast, can actually improve liver health in a person with hepatitis C. A balanced diet can lead to better liver functioning and lowered risk of cirrhosis (scarring) of the liver.
 It also can help the immune system stay strong and fight off illness.

 Finally, people infected with hepatitis C have higher rates of diabetes than those who are not infected, but a good diet can help reduce body fat and control blood sugar.
 This lowers diabetes risk.